pivotal/docs-tap/services-toolkit/tutorials/abstracting-service-implementation.hbs.md

 ### <a id="set-up-run-test"></a> Step 1: Set up the run-test cluster

-Configure the `run-test` cluster for dynamic provisioning of VMware Postgres service instances.
+Configure the `run-test` cluster for dynamic provisioning of VMware PostgreSQL service instances.
 To do that, see
 [Configure dynamic provisioning of VMware SQL with Postgres for Kubernetes service instances](../how-to-guides/dynamic-provisioning-tanzu-postgresql.hbs.md) and complete the steps in the following sections only: